Take a pick – Cloud or Premise for Root Password?

 These are in keeping with the trends in computing technology and these benefits are rightly extended to the Identity and Access Governance sphere.
 So while all the noise is being created over the cloud is safe, why not take the next step and talk about Privilege Account Management and relating it to Cloud.

 Management of Privilege Accounts through Cloud technology

 Benefits in terms of automation, just in time access and keeping the IT admin to police the system on 24x7 basis

-Privilege users cover a range of users – traditional, outsourced or offshore IT, support and development, and users coming through merges &acquisitions… Therefore in contemporary business environment, privileged users go beyond the perimeter of your organization.
-Given distributed locations and devices the efficacy of root accounts (privilege accounts) can be hampered if servers, network equipment and applications deployed are limited through physical space (read on-premises).
+Privilege users cover a range of users – traditional, outsourced, or offshore IT, support and development, and users coming through merges &acquisitions… Therefore in the contemporary business environment, privileged users go beyond the perimeter of your organization.
+Given distributed locations and devices the efficacy of root accounts (privilege accounts) can be hampered if servers, network equipment, and applications deployed are limited through physical space (read on-premises).

 Privilege Accounts need to ensure continuous access to data.
 They are important shared accounts and there is always an information risk and limited access challenge.
-Lot of questions around area of compliance –Industries – technology in order to ensure continuous access to data.
+Lots of questions around the area of compliance –Industries – technology in order to ensure continuous access to data.

 Owing to the concerns emanating out of these questions, a huge shift has been seen in the space of root passwords.
-From a believably highly secure and of limited reach was on premise, now it is safe to shift to cloud.
+From a believably highly secure and of limited reach was on-premise, now it is safe to shift to the cloud.

-Since the mandates a cloud based solution, easy to manage.
-Don’t have to hand out laptop or login devices.
+Since the mandates a cloud-based solution, easy to manage.
+Don’t have to hand out laptops or login devices.
 Enforcement detection is easier, Cloud service will see much diverse traffics, a baseline to see what commands are used.